Reviews You Can Rely On

 Side View photo comparison Cut in Half photo comparison

-The revamped Adrenaline GTS is a stability-focused shoe with high medial support.
+The new Adrenaline GTS is a stability-focused shoe with high medial support.

 Cushioning

-The new Adrenaline gets DNA Loft v3 foam, which is softer and slightly more resilient than the foam in the previous version.
-The shoe is still firm, but landings are better insulated than in previous versions.
-In our standardized testing, we measured 39 mm of foam at the heel and a 13 mm drop to the forefoot.
-That is a pretty large drop, which may make some runners uncomfortable.
+The new Adrenaline uses Brook's DNA Loft v3 foam, which is softer and slightly more resilient than the foam in the previous version.
+The shoe is still firm, but landings are better insulated.
+We measured 39 mm of foam at the heel and a 13 mm drop to the forefoot.
+That is a pretty steep drop, which may make some runners uncomfortable, as studies indicate the higher drops can shift running gaits and can potentially be harder on hips and knees.

-brooks adrenaline gts 24 - the midsole update is good, if a little firm.
+brooks adrenaline gts 24 - the gts midsole update is good, if a little firm.

-The midsole update is good, if a little firm.
+The GTS midsole update is good, if a little firm.

 Credit: Natalie Kafader